projectcontour/contour/design/gw-api-policy-and-filter-design.md

 Gateway API does offer a few extension points intended to support many of the features Contour and other ingress controllers provide:
 - [Policy Attachment](https://gateway-api.sigs.k8s.io/references/policy-attachment/)
 - [HTTPRoute filters](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1beta1.HTTPRouteFilter)
+- Using a different type than Service in a `BackendRef`
 - [GatewayClass parameters](https://gateway-api.sigs.k8s.io/api-types/gatewayclass/#gatewayclass-parameters)

 These configuration points are intended for different classes of configuration.
-We will mainly focus on the first two above, though the third is worth mentioning as an option.
+We will mainly focus on the first two above, though the next two are worth mentioning as options.

-The Contour Gateway Provisioner uses GatewayClass parameters for passing general configuration for an instance of Contour.
+The Contour Gateway Provisioner uses GatewayClass parameters for passing general configuration for an instance of Contour and is not really a focus of this design.

+It is also possible for us to use a different type than Service as the target of a `BackendRef` [`BackendObjectReference`](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1beta1.BackendObjectReference).
+For example, this may be a "wrapper" type around a Service that offers additional configuration Service does not have.
+The current [Backend Capabilities GEP](https://github.com/kubernetes-sigs/gateway-api/pull/1430) seems to be using this method to configuring things like TLS between a proxy and backend (which is a bit out of scope of this design, but possible relevant).

 Policy attachment is described in detail [here](https://gateway-api.sigs.k8s.io/references/policy-attachment/).
 Policy resources must follow a standard structure, referencing the resource they apply to via a [`targetRef`](https://gateway-api.sigs.k8s.io/references/policy-attachment/#target-reference-api) field.